securedbyjames/Building-Home-Lab/README.md

 <h2>Description</h2>

-The purpose of my Home Lab is to strengthen my defensive and offesive skills using Kali Linux alongside vulnerable Ubuntu virtual machines.
-Initially, I plan to utilize my Ubuntu Server VM to continue building my command line skills where I will install and configure various vulnerable web apps such as DVWA.
-I will then use Kali Linux to access those vulnerable web apps in addition to using SIEM tools like Wazuh, and network analysis tools like Wireshark.
+The purpose of my Home Lab is to strengthen my defensive and offesive skills by creating a isolated environment where I can attack my victim PC (Windows 11) using my Kali Linux virutal machine, while creating ACLs, viewing logs and more regarding everything happening on the lab through the pfsense firewall.

 <h2>My Hardware</h2>

-- Apple M4 Macbook Pro
-- HP Intel Core i5 Laptop (Windows 10)
+- OptiPlex 7090 Desktop

 <h2>Mini Projects</h2>